ykbryan/aws-react-native-amplify-workshop/appsync/README.md

     - Role Name: lamba-cognito-dynamodb-execution
 4. Click "Create function" to proceed
 5. At the function code, copy/replace the [code](https://raw.githubusercontent.com/ykbryan/aws-amplify-sample-react-native-app/master/lambda/lambda-cognito-dynamodb-table-put.py) from `/code/lambda/lambda-cognito-dynamodb-table-put.py`
+6. Replace the name "YOUR-USER-TABLE" of the DynbamoDB table.
-6. At the top right corner, click "Save" to proceed.
+7. At the top right corner, click "Save" to proceed.

 Now, that we have setup the Lambda function, we need to give the function the right IAM permission.